 Two visits were made to the Minet Library to explore Lambeth Archives.
 A session in the Croydon Archives was also arranged for volunteers.
-A session was held in Upper Norwood Library to examine books on the Norwood area and other materials in a filing cabinet.
+A session was held in Upper Norwood Library to examine books on the Norwood area and other materials stored in a filing cabinet.

 After the talk in March 2018 we advertised the Project at a stall in Crystal Palace Market in June 2019.
 A West Norwood resident ran a stall at the West Norwood Feast in August 2019.
 We have also distributed leaflets advertising talks to residents of the roads presented which has produced positive audience figures.

 It was agreed in July 2019 by the Norwood Society Committee that we would fund the creation of a project website called www.norwoodstreethistories.org.uk and employ a web designer to set this up.
-The Project Coordinator would edit material displayed on the website.
+The Project Coordinators would edit material displayed on the website.
 The website would be used to publish census and street directory spreadsheets by year and street histories completed.